|Story Code: TV Movie / Season -||UK Airdate: 27 May 1996||Doctor: Paul McGann|

 - In 2004, the US Sci-Fi Channel's exclusive rights to the Movie expired; these were quickly picked up by Starz, which aired the Film (apparently also with a European Spanish dub) numerous times on its various channel streams through until late 2005.

-- It has also aired on various other US cable and satellite stations, too many to try to catalogue here.
+- The Film has also aired on various other US terrestrial, cable and satellite stations, too many to try to catalogue all here.

 - There were several additional screenings in France during 2005, each on a different channel; the last known French screening was in 2010.